 This meatball recipe is straightforward; you will see how simple it is to follow the steps below.

-In a bowl, mix all the ingredients.
-Form equal size balls from the mixture.
+Step 1: In a large bowl, mix all the meatball ingredients.
+Form equal-sized balls.

-Fry the balls in olive oil.
+Step 2: Fry the balls in olive oil.
 It will take around 8 minutes to cook the meatballs.
-Keep aside.

-In a pan, add olive oil and onion.
-Sauté onion until translucent.
+Step 1: Add olive oil and onion to a pan.
+Sauté until translucent.
 Add the garlic and cook for a few seconds.

-Pour half a cup of hot water and let it simmer for 5 minutes.
+Step 4: Pour half a cup of hot water and let the sauce simmer for 5 minutes.

-Break the eggs carefully in the sauce between the meatballs.
+Step 6: Carefully break the eggs into the sauce between the meatballs.
 Cover the pan and let it cook on medium heat for 6 minutes.

 💭 COOKING TIPS

-- It's best to have some fat in the ground meat you choose to use in this recipe.
+- It's best to have some fat in the ground meat you choose to make meatballs.

-When the dish is cool, place it in a plastic container and refrigerate for up to two days.
+Moroccan meatballs store well.
+After they cool, place them in an airtight container and refrigerate for up to 3 days.

 📖 Recipe